 Hypertension (High Blood Pressure)

-Hypertension, also called high blood pressure, affects about a third of all U.S. adults.
+Hypertension, also called high blood pressure, affects about one in three U.S. adults.
 Over time, it can damage the heart, blood vessels, kidneys, and other parts of the body.
-It can cause coronary heart disease, heart failure, stroke, and kidney failure.
-It's managed with lifestyle changes including eating a healthful diet, being more physically active, maintaining a healthy weight, limiting alcohol intake, and managing and coping with stress.
+Complications can include heart attacks, heart failure, stroke, and chronic kidney disease.
+High blood pressure is managed with lifestyle changes including healthy eating, being physically active, maintaining a healthy weight, limiting alcohol intake, and managing and coping with stress.
 If lifestyle changes alone don’t lower blood pressure enough, medicines may be used to treat the disease.

-Some complementary health approaches are showing promise as elements of a program of lifestyle change that can help lower blood pressure.
+Some complementary health approaches are showing promise as elements of a program of lifestyle change to help lower blood pressure.

-For more information on hypertension, visit the National Heart, Lung, and Blood Institute Web site.
+For more information on high blood pressure, visit the National Heart, Lung, and Blood Institute Web site.